Factbox: Short list of potential Trump administration picks

 VETERANS AFFAIRS SECRETARY

-* Jeff Miller, retiring congressman from Florida and chairman of the Veterans Affairs committee
+* Jeff Miller, retiring representative from Florida and chairman of the Veterans Affairs committee

 (Editing by Lisa Shumaker)